beaubhp/health-monitor/README.md

 ### Finalizing Azure Applications

-Your on the final stretch!
+You're on the final stretch!
 There are only a few more things we need to do.
 We are gonna start off by creating a Logic App.
 Azure Logic Apps allow us to use triggers to call actions like reading an email, interacting with a database, and most importantly, sending a text message.
 The first step is to create our own logic app.
 Follow this [tutorial](https://docs.microsoft.com/en-us/azure/logic-apps/quickstart-create-first-logic-app-workflow "Creating a Logic App") until you have to set a trigger.
 For our project, we will be using an HTTP Request.
 An HTTP request is just a format for request and responses between a client and a server.
 In simple words, it does magic to connect things together.